juspay/Integration-kit/dotnet_backend_kit/README.md

 This is just an example of checkout page and demo page for our /refunds api spec

 ### PaymentHandler class
-This is where all the business logic is for calling our payments api
+This is where all the business logic for calling our payments api

 ## Quick run this project using jetty?
 ### Setup and run